Taking in a night of theater doesn’t necessarily mean visiting a big city.

 Disney’s The Lion King | March 4-22, 2020

-The entire Serengeti will to life on stage as this smash hit makes its long-awaited debut at the Morris Performing Arts Center with a three-week stay.
+The entire Serengeti will come to life on stage as this smash hit makes its long-awaited debut at the Morris Performing Arts Center with a three-week stay.
 More than 95 million people around the world have experienced this beautiful performance.
 Disney’s The Lion King is winner of six Tony Awards, including Best Musical.

 Waitress | April 24-26, 2020